sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - South Wales / Standard reviews South Wales / Standard, Standard, and Both difficult words.
 - Mixed Welsh may review any currently difficult dialect variant.

-Review must not create duplicate entries for multiple variants in the same `variantGroupId`.
+Review must not create duplicate entries for multiple variants in the same `variantGroupId`. `variantGroupId` may be used for deduplication, but not to substitute a different dialect variant for review.

 Old difficult entries from another dialect may remain in storage, but should not drive current review recommendations.